History of the Pitcairn Islands: New settlers

 In 1832, an adventurer named Joshua Hill, claiming to be an agent of Britain, arrived on the island and was elected leader, styling himself President of the Commonwealth of Pitcairn.
 He ordered Buffett, Evans and Nobbs to be exiled, banned alcohol and ordered imprisonments for the slightest infractions.
 He was eventually driven off the island in 1838, and a British ship captain helped the islanders draw up a law code.
 The islanders set up a system whereby they would elect a chief magistrate every year as the leader of the island.

 Other important positions on the island were those of schoolmaster, doctor and pastor.
 Nobbs, however, was the effective leader of the island.
-Under this law code, Pitcairn became the first British colony in the Pacific and also the second country in the world, after Corsica under Pasquale Paoli in 1755, to give women the right to vote.
+Under this law code, Pitcairn became the first British colony in the Pacific and also the second territory in the world, after Corsica under Pasquale Paoli in 1755, to give women the right to vote.